 Calculate the position of Q3

 Secondly; we will have to calculate the position of Q3.
 In order to arrive at the formula for calculating Q3, we simply need to multiply the formula for calculating Q1 by 3.
 The position of Q3 is equivalent to the value at the 8.25th position.
 We will have to calculate the value which lies at the 8.25th position.
-Q3 will be equal to value at 8th position plus 0.25 of the difference between 9th value and 8th value.
-The value at 8th and 9th position is 777 and 1490 respectively.
+Q3 will be equal to the value at the 8th position plus 0.25 of the difference between the 9th value and 8th value.
+The value at the 8th and 9th positions is 777 and 1490 respectively.
 So, our equation will be 777 plus 0.25 of the difference between 1490 and 777.
 The answer is 955.25.
 The Q3 is 955.25.

 Now, calculating the quartile deviation is very simple.
 The formula for calculating quartile deviation is Q3 minus Q1 divided by 2.
 Our Q3 and Q1 is equivalent to 955.25 and 403 respectively.
 Hence, the answer is 276.125.
 The quartile deviation in this problem is 276.125.
 This is how you calculate quartile deviation, one of the absolute measures of dispersion.